 Digitization requires a new generation of smart leaders

 Leadership in the spotlight: digitization requires a radical rethinking of companies - and above all, a new way of leadership.
-Helga Pattart-Drexler, Head of Executive Education at WU Executive Academy, talks about a new generation of smart leaders, what they need to do differently and what that means for their employees.
+Barbara Stöttinger, Dean of the WU Executive Academy, talks about a new generation of smart leaders, what they need to do differently and what that means for their employees.

 What makes someone a Smart Leaders and what makes him or her different from other leaders?
-Helga Pattart-Drexler, Head of the Executive Education team at WU Executive Academy, is convinced: "It is unthinkable that managers hide behind their desks and have no direct contact with their employees.
+Barbara Stöttinger, Dean of the WU Executive Academy, is convinced: "It is unthinkable that managers hide behind their desks and have no direct contact with their employees.
 Smart leaders are present, vulnerable and open; they inspire others with their visions.
 The big players in digital business are certainly a role model, but the characteristics of smart leaders are in demand in all industries today.